 count towards COURSE B. If he approves, then you will be instructed to

 register for COURSE A or let him know whether it has already been taken.

-He will then submit the electronic paperwork to have the substitution
+He will then submit a petition via Degree Works to have the substitution

 request processed.
 If the Registrar's office approves of the request,